Yi Ku: Adult life

 He was employed as an architect with I.M.
 Pei & Assocs, Manhattan, New York from 1959 to 1964.
 Made stateless by Japan in 1947, Ku acquired United States citizenship in 1959 and South Korean citizenship in 1964.
 He married Julia Mullock (1927–2017) on 25 October 1959 at St George's Church in New York and they adopted a daughter, Eugenia Unsuk.
+He was a Freemason, having been initiated as a member in 1966.

 After the fall of Syngman Rhee, he returned to Korea in 1963 with the help of the new president Park Chung Hee, moving into the New Building of Nakseonjae hall, Changdeokgung with his mother and wife.
 He lectured on architecture at Seoul National University and Yonsei University and also managed his own airline, Shinhan.
 When that went bankrupt in 1979, he went to Japan to earn money.
 In 1982, his family forced him to divorce his wife because she was sterile; his mother died in 1989.
 He started living with a Japanese astrologer, Kinuko Arita.
 In November 1996, he decided to reside permanently in Korea.

 Death

-Yi went back and forth between Japan and Korea, and eventually died of a heart attack, at the age of seventy-five, on July 16, 2005, at the Akasaka Prince Hotel, the former residence of his parents in Tokyo, Japan.
+Yi went back and forth between Japan and Korea, and eventually died of a heart attack, at the age of 75, on July 16, 2005, at the Akasaka Prince Hotel, the former residence of his parents in Tokyo, Japan.
 His funeral was held on July 24, 2005, and his posthumous title decided as "Prince Imperial Hoeun" by the Jeonju Lee Royal Family Association.
 He is buried at the Hoeinwon Royal Tomb near his father and mother.

 Yi Ku did not have an heir.
 According to the Jeonju Lee Royal Family Association, Yi Won, Yi Ku's first cousin once removed, was appointed as the heir by him.
 Yi Ku already considered adopting an heir for the imperial line of succession and Yi Won was considered; after meeting Yi Won several times, he was satisfied about the foreign language abilities of his cousin and allowed Won to be his successor.
 As of July 10, 2005, less than a week before his death, Yi Ku met the chairman of the association, Lee Hwan-ey, for the last time, and Yi Ku formerly signed to adopt Yi Won as his heir.
 Despite that Yi Ku died soon afterwards, the Jeonju Lee Royal Family Association held a meeting for the adoption legitimacy in July 21, and in the next day, July 22, 2005, Yi Won was officially recognized by the association to be the successor of late Yi Ku.